Hemp vs. Linen: The Comparison of Two Timeless Natural Fibers

 Hemptique: Hemp Cord, Fiber and Garment Supplier

-If you are a consumer looking for premium hemp products, or a distributor seeking to include superior, 100% pure natural hemp in your offerings, Hemptique is your solution.
+If you are a consumer looking for premium linen and hemp products, or a distributor seeking to include superior, 100% pure natural hemp in your offerings, Hemptique is your solution.
 Our premium eco-friendly hemp merchandise meets the highest quality standards and sustainability requirements.
 Hemp has a wide variety of applications, from clothing and household items, arts & crafts to packaging, home decor, and gardening.
-Our rich assortment includes clothing, accessories, cords, ropes, twine, and much more.
+Our rich assortment includes clothing, accessories, hemp and linen cords, ropes, hemp and flax twine, and much more.

 Hemptique’s good reputation is built on high-quality materials and commitment to environmentally friendly manufacturing.
 We nourish successful collaborations with retailers and wholesalers by providing highly customized ordering options.
 Submit your inquiries via our contact page or apply for a wholesale account.
 Incorporating superior hemp products will help you build a better brand name and a better planet.